istraka/redhat-mw-cloud-quickstart/wildfly-standalone-centos8/README.md

     - **Admin Username** - User account name for logging into the CentOS VM.

-    - **Authentication Type** - Type of authentication to use on the Virtual Machine.
+    - **Authentication Type** - Type of authentication to use on the VM (password or SSH key).

-    - **Admin Password or SSH Key** - User account password/ssh key data which is an SSH RSA public key for logging into the CentOS VM.
+    - **Admin Password or SSH key** - User account password or SSH key data which is an SSH RSA public key for logging into the CentOS VM.

     - **WildFly Username** - Username for WildFly Console Manager.

     - **WildFly Password** - User account password for WildFly Console Manager.

-    - **VM Size** - Choose the appropriate size of the VM from the dropdown options.
+    - **VM Size** - Select the appropriate size of the VM from the dropdown options.

-    - Leave the rest of the parameter values (artifacts and Location) as is, accept the Terms & Conditions and proceed to purchase.
+    - Leave the rest of the parameter values (Artifacts and Location) as is, accept the Terms & Conditions and proceed to purchase.

 ## Deployment Time